josebastiase/RHEA/README.md

 ### Terzaghi's problem

-In Terzaghi’s original theoretical work, which was inspired by the measurements of delayed deformations in a compression test on a clay sample, the pore fluid and the soil particles were both assumed to be incompressible, so that the only mechanism of deformation was a rearrangement of the particles.
+In Terzaghi’s original theoretical work (von Terzaghi, 1923), which was inspired by the measurements of delayed deformations in a compression test on a clay sample, the pore fluid and the soil particles were both assumed to be incompressible, so that the only mechanism of deformation was a rearrangement of the particles.
 In modern presentations, these assumptions are no longer made, and this generalised theory will be used here.
 The relevant parameters used in this model are listed here

 Hydraulic properties